apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 One one hand, Stewart has pulled off some successes from this difficult position, such as the narrow passage of the Broadway Plan and Vancouver Plan, and [permitting a record number of new homes in 2021](https://dailyhive.com/vancouver/vancouver-new-housing-approvals-2021).
 On the other hand, he has led a Council that is perceived as dysfunctional and slow to address the scale of our city’s crises – nobody wants a repeat of that this time around.

-To this end, Stewart has formed the Forward Together party, a group of Council candidates he hopes to have on his side.
+To this end, Stewart has formed the Forward Together party, a group of Council candidates with a progressive-urbanist platform.
 In what may not be a coincidence, Forward is running 6 Council candidates, which paired together with the 4 Council candidates from ideologically similar OneCity makes for a full ballot.

 Forward’s fundamental pitch is that Mayor Stewart has been pushing things in the right direction – a progressive and urbanist one – but hasn’t had the votes to fully get the job done.
 So, if you re-elect him with a team that shares his vision, they’ll be able to double down and make progress more effectively.